Bubobubobubobubo/sardine/README.md

 The `synths` folder is a repository for your `SynthDefs` file.
 Each synthesizer should be saved in its own file and will be loaded automatically at boot-time.

-You can also configure Sardine by using a command-line tool that should automatically be installed on your PATH when installing `Sardine`.
-Run `sardine-config` from your command line and follow the instructions to update your configuration.
-Note that you need to boot Sardine at least once to be able to edit the configuration file (otherwise it is not existing).
+Sardine will be installed along with configuration tools that are meant to make configuration easy and fast.
+They will be automatically installed on your `$PATH`:
+- `sardine-config` is a CLI meant to edit `config.json` from the command-line.
+- `sardine-config-python` will fire `$EDITOR` to config `user_configuration.py`.
+- `sardine-config-superdirt` will fire `$EDITOR` to config `default_superdirt.scd`.

+Sardine will have to be runned at least once for the `config.json` file to be created. `user_configuration.py` does not exist unless created.

 ## Usage